p4lang/p4c/backends/p4tools/scripts/tools/README.md

 ## IWYU

-[IWYU](https://github.com/include-what-you-use/include-what-you-use) checks ensures that every symbol used in a C/C++ file has a corresponding include.
+[IWYU](https://github.com/include-what-you-use/include-what-you-use) checks that every symbol used in a C/C++ file has a corresponding include.
 Vice-versa IWYU also ensures that unnecessary includes are removed.

 Since it depends on clang and LLVM, it is recommended to install IWYU from scratch using the following instructions: https://github.com/include-what-you-use/include-what-you-use#how-to-build-standalone